wenewzhang/mixin_labs-php-bot/README.md

 [API of the operation](https://developers.mixin.one/api/beta-mixin-message/authentication/), [Guide of the operation](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/receive-asset-change-notification)

-The mixin-sdk-php implements the getToken function, call it and generate token here.
+The mixin-sdk-php implements the getToken function, call it and generate a token.
 ```php
 class callTraitClass {
   use MixinSDKTrait;